RobArthan/pp/git-aide-memoire.md

 (In case of conflicts, resolve them by changing the conflicted files to be as you want them to be, add them and then commit):
     `git merge fix-3.1w6`

+* To squash a sequence of commits starting at commit XYZ into one `git reset -soft XYZ`
+    `git commit``

 ----